maxsokolov/TableKit/README.md

 ```swift
 tableDirector.shouldUsePrototypeCellHeightCalculation = true
 ```
-It does all dirty work with prototypes for you <a href="https://github.com/maxsokolov/TableKit/blob/master/Sources/HeightStrategy.swift" target="_blank">behind the scene</a>, so you don't have to worry about anything except of your cell configuration:
+It does all dirty work with prototypes for you [behind the scene](Sources/HeightStrategy.swift), so you don't have to worry about anything except of your cell configuration:
 ```swift
 class ImageTableViewCell: UITableViewCell, ConfigurableCell {